Cream Cheese Pound Cake Recipe

 Frequently asked questions

-Often people think a pound cake can be kept for longer.
+Often, people think a pound cake can be kept for longer.
 True, it does have a longer shelf life than most other cakes.
 And yet, even a pound cake will stay at room temperature for only 2 to 3 days.
-You can keep it longer if you wrap well in plastic and keep it in the fridge.
+You can keep it longer if you wrap it well in plastic wrap and keep it in the refrigerator.
+This cake can also be kept in the freezer for up to a month.
+I like to wrap it in aluminum foil to prevent freezer burns.

-A Pound cake can be eaten on its own, especially when it's fresh.
-It tastes absolutely delicious warm fresh out of the oven.
+A pound cake can be eaten on its own, especially when it’s fresh.
+It tastes absolutely delicious, warm and fresh out of the oven.
 But there is so much more you can serve it with.
-Try whipped cream and fresh fruits - an absolute classic are strawberries and cream.
+Try whipped cream and fresh berries – an absolute classic is strawberries and cream.
 In addition, you can try fruit coulis or fruit fillings.
-My favorite is blueberry filling and cherry filling.
-Also, If you love curds try lemon curd or orange curd
+My favorites are blueberry and cherry fillings.
+Also, if you love curds, try lemon curd or orange curd.

 This vanilla pound cake is so versatile and perfect with almost anything.

-Try - Whipped cream on its own or layer the whipped cream with
+Try whipped cream on its own, or layer the whipped cream with fresh berries, or fruit fillings like Strawberry, raspberry, blueberry, blackberry, or Cherry.

 Curds – Lemon Curd, Orange Curd.